 TRIO Restaurant and Market - Kitty Hawk

 TRiO is an exciting retail and tasting destination with an inviting yet cosmopolitan vibe.
 They're all about simple pleasures, authentic flavors and good times.
-A place to feed your passion – for wine, beer, cheese, casually inventive food and more.
-Comprised of both a gourmet wine, beer and cheese market as well as a restaurant with a wine bar and tap house, TRiO offers the best of the worlds of wine, beer and cheese for your enjoyment on premise or in the comfort of your home.
+A place to feed your passion — for wine, beer, cheese, casually inventive food and more.
+Comprised of both a gourmet wine, beer and cheese market as well as a restaurant with a wine bar and tap house, TRiO offers the best of the worlds of wine, beer and cheese on-site or in the comfort of your home.

 Tap That OBX - Kitty Hawk